Alexander Ilyin-Genevsky

 Being personally associated with many oppositionists since Civil War times, he suffered persecution in the Joseph Stalin era.
-According to Botvinnik and official sources he died in a Nazi air raid on Lake Ladoga on a ship during the siege of Leningrad, but it is believed by some that he fell victim to the Great Purge.
+According to Botvinnik and official sources he died in a Nazi air raid on Lake Ladoga on a ship during the siege of Leningrad, but it is believed by somethat he fell victim to the Great Purge.
 But this claim is very dubious, because in 1941, after the end of the purge, Ilyin-Genevsky was playing in the Rostov-on-Don Semifinal for the 13th Soviet Championship on the day Germany invaded the Soviet Union.

-Ilyin died during the Second World War during the evacuation of Leningrad amidst a German air raid.